 However, I don’t have to think to myself, ‘Oh, everyone lies.’
 This is not helpful.
 It generates mistrust, and a fearful mind filled with doubt and anxiety.
-So instead, I suggest that you realize that you can trust your child, your teenager and the world outside to do what is self-serving.
+So instead, I suggest that you realize that you can trust your child, your teenager, and the world outside to do what is self-serving.
 This is what we might call ‘human nature.’

 2. Those Words/Lies Protect Our View of Ourselves (i.e., Ego)

 It’s all about protection!
 Those who easily lie and distort are always protecting something.
 Your teenager is protecting their desired lifestyle perhaps, staying up late and cheating the rules to stay online till 2 am.
-The contractor might be protecting their mortgage from going into default, while your co-worker might be protecting themselves from consequences of stealing from the company.
+The contractor might be protecting their mortgage from going into default, while your co-worker might be protecting themselves from the consequences of stealing from the company.
 The CEO or politician might be protecting themselves from a loss of power.
 These examples could go on, but it’s useful to understand the role of what we call the ‘ego.’

 Ego: the view we hold of ourselves, our self-concept/self-esteem.
 The ‘ego’ can be rock solid, or absurdly fragile, depending upon upbringing and experiences.
 When the ego is strong, we own our mistakes and will not compromise integrity for any reason.
-When fragile and weak, the ‘ego’ must hide mistakes, lie about reality and comfortably ‘make up stuff’ to get or keep what we want.
+When fragile and weak, the ‘ego’ must hide mistakes, lie about reality, and comfortably ‘makeup stuff’ to get or keep what we want.
 While somewhat oversimplified, it’s useful to understand human nature.

-3. Words Also Make Us Think We Did Something, When Truth Be Told: We Did Nothing.
+3. Words Also Make Us Think We Did Something When Truth Be Told: We Did Nothing.

 This is perhaps the most subtle and important note to take from this article.
 Many of us end up talking to our children, instructing them in some important life lesson for the 27th time, and we think we did something of value.
 We end up talking and talking to our kids, thinking this is relationship building.
 We can even end up talking/complaining to friends or family about the same topics (e.g., spouses, bosses, co-workers, politics, or siblings) and thinking this is useful in some way.

-Whether trying to teach life lessons, or complaining about life, the same conclusion applies: such repeated words are not useful.
+Whether trying to teach life lessons or complaining about life, the same conclusion applies: such repeated words are not useful.
 They make us feel better in the moment.
 But that is typically the end of it.
 Nothing else functional or of value occurs.

 We do not feel better in the long run.
 Our children do not ever seem to get the lesson.
 Our frustration with life, children, siblings, spouses, etc. never seems to get better, if we only find ourselves investing in words and more words.
-None of the real changes we seek happen when we keep participating with an endless stream of words.
+None of the real changes we seek happen when we keep participating in an endless stream of words.

 Bottom Line: Words Tend to Produce More Words.
 Not Valued Action or Results.

 We seem addicted to those words, both our own and those of others.
-We keep producing them, and listening to them, when what we all really want is more action…better action… and action leading to results that matter.
+We keep producing them, and listening to them when what we all really want is more action…better action… and action leading to results that matter.

 We don’t want to hear more excuses.
 We don’t want to hear more complaints.
 We don’t want to have more frustration.

 The answer is to turn your life toward action.
 Require more action from yourself.
 If dissatisfied with something or someone, stop complaining about it.
 Stop talking about it.
-Instead, come up with an action plan; whether that be for your parenting plan, your marriage or your extended family.
+Instead, come up with an action plan; whether that be for your parenting plan, your marriage, or your extended family.
 Seek to limit words and incorporate more action that matters.

-Likewise, in your work life or your community, how can you become more action oriented and reduce words, especially those that keep repeating themselves week after week?
+Likewise, in your work life or your community, how can you become more action-oriented and reduce words, especially those that keep repeating themselves week after week?
 Force yourself to stop talking about problems you see or experience and come up with an action plan that frees you to be part of a solution.
 Bring a plan of action into your home that has few words attached to behavior change and requires observable accomplishments.